aht/stream.py/doc/index.rst

    the generator.

-Asynchronous Pool
-^^^^^^^^^^^^^^^^^
+.. class:: ThreadedFeeder(generator[, \*args, \*\*kwargs])

+   Create a feeder that run the given generator with `\*args` and `\*\*kwargs` in a separate thread.
+The feeder will act as an eagerly evaluating proxy of the generator.

+Pools of workers
+^^^^^^^^^^^^^^^^

 If the order of output does not matter given an input stream, a :class:`ThreadPool` or :class:`ProcessPool` can be used to speed up the task.
 They both utilize a number of workers in other threads or processes to work on items pulled from the input stream asynchronously.

-A pool instance is a :class:`Stream` object and thus is pipeable and can be iterable to get the output values.
+An instantiated pool object is an iterable derived from :class:`Stream` and represents the output values.
 The returned iterator behaves as follow: their :func:`next` calls return as soon as a next output value is available, or raise :exc:`StopIteration` if there is no more output.
+A pool object can also be futher piped.

 If an input `value` causes an :exc:`Exception` to be raised in the worker thread/process, the tuple `(value, exception)` is put into the pool's `failqueue`.
 The attribute `failure` is a thead-safe iterator over the `failqueue`.

+A pool with one worker's output values synchronously in the order of input.

 .. class:: ProcessPool(function[, poolsize, args=[], kwargs={}])

    Distribute a stream processing `function` to a pool of worker threads.

-   :param function: an iterator-processing function, one that takes an iterator and return an iterator.
+   :param function: an iterator-processing function, one that takes an iterator and returns an iterator.
    :param poolsize: the number of worker processes, default to the number of CPUs.

    >>> range(10) >> ProcessPool(map(lambda x: x*x)) >> sum